greenriver/boston-cas/README.md

 Once these are in place, `bin/setup` should:

-* Install all ruby dependancies.
+* Install all ruby dependencies.
 * Create initial copies of configuration files.
 * Create an initial database and seed it with reference data and a randomly generated admin user.
 * Add some example data that in production would come from your HMIS integration.